coatespt/cursor-twitter/SESSION_NOTES.md

 ## Project Architecture & Workflow

+###
+Absolute priority number one directive to Cursor AI.
+DO NOT IMPLEMENT ANYTHING, NOT ONE SINGLE LINE, WITHOUT EXPLICITLY ASKING ME AND GETTING AN AFFIRMATIVE RESPONSE.
+LITERALLY HALF THE TIME I HAVE USED YOU HAS BEEN SPENT UNDOING CRAZY SHIT YOU DID WITHOUT ME ASKING YOU TO.
+THE POLICY IS ONE STEP AT A TIME AND ASK FIRST.

 ### Goal
 The project is a way to read the Twitter firehose and find new subjects appearing in the tweet stream.
 The underlying insight is that it would be essentially useless to